dsusee/hello-world-s18/README.md

 # hello-world-s18
-My name is Dawn Susee
+My name is Dawn Susee and I teach at UMFK.